Leave a Message

 Vail Dining Guide

-From slope-side bistros to Forbes Five-Star restaurants — over 100 dining options across Vail Village, Lionshead, and the mountain itself.
-The aprés-ski culture here is legendary.
+From slope-side bistros to Forbes Five-Star restaurants, over 100 dining options span Vail Village, Lionshead, and the mountain itself.
+The apres-ski culture here is legendary.

 Top Vail Restaurants and Dining Spots by Category

-• Sweet Basil — Fine dining since 1977; contemporary American with Colorado influences; Wine Spectator Award; Vail Village
+• Sweet Basil: Fine dining since 1977; contemporary American with Colorado influences; Wine Spectator Award; Vail Village core.

-• Matsuhisa Vail — Nobuyuki Matsuhisa's Vail outpost; Japanese-Peruvian fusion; most celebrated reservation in the village
+• Matsuhisa Vail: Nobuyuki Matsuhisa's Vail outpost; Japanese-Peruvian fusion at the Sebastian Hotel; most coveted reservation in the village.

-• Mountain Standard — Rustic-chic; wood-fired dishes; Colorado-sourced ingredients; creekside on Gore Creek
+• Mountain Standard: Rustic-chic; wood-fired dishes; Colorado-sourced ingredients; creekside on Gore Creek; best value-to-quality in the village.

-• The Red Lion — Vail's original après-ski bar since the resort opened; live music; famous Lion's Paw cocktails
+• The Red Lion: Vail's original apres-ski bar since the resort opened; live music daily; famous Lion's Paw cocktails; Vail Village.

-• Garfinkel's — Slope-side sports bar; Lionshead base; legendary happy hour; mountain views from the deck
+• Garfinkel's: Slope-side sports bar at the Lionshead base; legendary happy hour; mountain views from the outdoor deck.

-• Almresi — Austrian schnitzel and Bavarian cuisine; Vail Village; authentic Alpine dining experience
+• Almresi: Austrian schnitzel and Bavarian cuisine; Vail Village; authentic Alpine dining imported from the Alps.

 Vail's dining scene divides into four zones.
-Vail Village core: Sweet Basil, Matsuhisa, and La Tour anchor the fine dining; The Red Lion and Almresi serve après.
-Lionshead: Garfinkel's for après, newer restaurant options in the renovated base.
+Vail Village core: Sweet Basil, Matsuhisa, and La Tour anchor the fine dining; The Red Lion and Almresi serve apres.
+Lionshead: Garfinkel's for apres, newer restaurant options in the renovated base area.
 On-mountain: The 10th at Mid-Vail is the most scenic dining experience at any Colorado ski resort.
-Year-round casual: Mountain Standard on Gore Creek is the valley's best-value fine dining for non-peak season.
-For buyers evaluating Vail's lifestyle, the depth and quality of the dining scene year-round (not just ski season) is a meaningful quality-of-life differentiator from other Colorado mountain communities.
+Year-round casual: Mountain Standard on Gore Creek is the valley's best-value fine dining option for non-peak season.
+For buyers evaluating Vail's lifestyle, the depth and quality of the dining scene year-round, not just ski season, is a meaningful quality-of-life differentiator from other Colorado mountain communities.

 Sweet Basil restaurant Vail Village